Home>>EAA Summer School

 The Hot Topic “Acoustic Analysis of Speech and Voice” aims at giving a specific glance to the field of human and animal communication with particular reference to the technological progresses of the last years.
 It mainly addresses to PhD students of the linguistic, biological, phoniatric disciplines, as well as to professionals dealing with speech processing, speech therapy, artistic and professional voice and language learning.
 The organization of classroom time includes hours of theory and hours of practical work.

 Organizers: Antonio Romano, Valentina De Iacovo and Marco Gamba.
-Lecturers/Presenters/Demo organizers: Nathalie Henrich Bernardoni, Marco Gamba.
-Industrial Partners: AISV (Italy); Translated (Italy) and Pervoice (Italy).
+Lecturers/Presenters/Demo organizers: Nathalie Henrich Bernardoni, Catia Cucchiarini, Franco Cutugno, Marco Gamba, Barbara Gili Fivela, Paolo Mairano, Antonio Origlia, Rosario Signorello, Helmer Strik.
+Industrial Partners: AISV (Italy), Translated (Italy) and Pervoice (Italy).

 Auditory research requires many tools, ranging from frameworks for psychoacoustic experiments to toolboxes for spatial-audio signal processing.
 Research in ecologically-valid extended reality requires the consideration of multisensory perception, involving toolboxes designed for auditory-focused but multisensory stimulation.
 This hot topic aims at providing the participants with tools to improve their research across a wide range of auditory research.
 To this end, we will introduce toolboxes and provide hands-on sessions with experts on these toolboxes.